DreamOfTheRedChamber/system-design-interviews/Cache.md

 }
 ```

-2. redis-trib sends source node "CLUSTER SETSLOT $slot MIGRATING $target_id" so that source node is prepared to migrate key value pairs to slot.
+2. redis-trib sends source node CLUSTER SETSLOT $slot MIGRATING $target_id so that source node is prepared to migrate key value pairs to slot.
     - On the node side, there is a bitmap